Some Advice On Choices Of Eartips For Que

 Pentaconn Coreir AL Alloy:

-Sound: Noticeably improved lateral soundstage.
-Treble becomes brighter, resolution slightly increases.
-Metal nozzle tips are a popular trend recently.
-Their core principle is to more directly reflect sound through the metal nozzle, enhancing coloration and soundstage perception, somewhat similar to replaceable nozzles on some earphones.
+Sound: Noticeably improved horizontal soundstage, brighter highs, and a slight increase in resolution.
+Metal-nozzle tips are a popular category recently.
+Their core principle involves reflecting sound more directly through the metal nozzle to enhance coloration and soundstage perception, somewhat similar to interchangeable nozzles on some headphones.

-Fit: Can be a disaster for some.
-The nozzle is too long, hard to fix in position, and can press uncomfortably on the ear.
+Fit: Can be described as disastrous.
+The nozzle is too long, difficult to position correctly, and can cause discomfort/pressure in the ears.

 Acoustune AET07: